-Anthony Bourdain had no reservations on how he felt about this meaty heaven.
-No stranger to the phrase “I could die happy here,” House of Prime Rib raises the bar high with their succulent marbled beef, which boasts to be the best beef in the market at the top 2%.
+Anthony Bourdain had no reservations about how he felt about this meaty heaven.
+No stranger to the phrase “I could die happy here,” House of Prime Rib raises the bar high with their succulent marbled beef, which boasts of being the best beef in the market at the top 2%.
 Too much meat?
 Watch and be mesmerized when you order the salad bowl.
 Most Popular Dishes: Prime Rib Cut, Salad Bowl, Yorkshire Pudding.

 Fior D’Italia (2237 Mason St.)

 One cannot mention old-school, classic Italian food without thinking Fior D’Italia, located in the heart of North Beach.
 Established in 1886, not only will Fior D’Italia fill your Italian taste buds, it has also been a center of Italian culture in the community.
 Most Popular Dishes: Osso Buco con Polenta (try practicing your Italian!).
 More Information.

 This veteran Italian-American restaurant is a classic San Francisco dining experience.
 With dark wood interior, red leather booths, and smooth cocktails, it’s like you jumped into a scene of “Mad Men.”
 Oh yeah, can’t forget the awesome fireplace.
 Most Popular Dishes: Liver with Bacon and Onions, Spaghetti and Meatballs.
 More Information.

 Garden Court (2 New Montgomery St.)